 A visit to the General Lew Wallace Study & Museum begins at the Carriage House Interpretive Center, the yellow building adjacent to the parking lot on the east end of the property.
 The Carriage House hosts an introductory film about Lew Wallace, changing exhibits in the Lynne D. Hohlbein Education Room, and a gift shop.

 All tours of the inside of the General’s Study building are guided.
-Visitors can tour the grounds and gardens unguided (free) during open hours.
+Visitors may tour the grounds and gardens unguided (free) during open hours.

-Non-flash photography is allowed in all exhibitions except where otherwise indicated.
+We allow non-flash photography in all exhibitions except where otherwise indicated.

 The Museum welcomes school classes and homeschool groups for tours of our facility.
 The Museum hosts a variety of different themed tours for school groups depending on grade level and interest.

-Cost for school tours is $1 for student; teachers and adult chaperones from Montgomery County, Indiana, are free.
+Cost for school tours is $1 per student for students under 12 and $3 per student for students ages 13 to 18; teachers and adult chaperones from Montgomery County, Indiana, are free.

 While You’re Here